 Below are the benefits and services that MCOs and the State are not required to cover (excluded services).
 The State requires MCOs to exclude most of these services.
-A few of these services such as adult dental may be covered by an MCO.
-See Attachment G or call MCO Member Services to find out their additional benefits and services.
+See Attachment C or call MCO Member Services to find out your MCO's additional benefits and services.

-Benefits and Services Not covered:
+Benefits and Services Not Covered:

-- Dental services for adults.
-(Except for pregnant women and former foster care youth up to age 26.) - Orthodontist services for people 21 years and older or children who do not have a serious problem that makes it difficult for them to speak or eat. - Non-prescription drugs.
-(Except coated aspirin for arthritis, insulin, iron pills, and chewable vitamins for children younger than age 12.) - Routine foot care for adults 21 years and older who do not have diabetes or vascular problems. - Special (orthopedic) shoes and supports for people who do not have diabetes or vascular problems. - Shots for travel outside the continental United States or medical care outside the United States. - Diet and exercise programs, to help you lose weight. - Cosmetic surgery to make you look better, but you do not need for any medical reason. - Fertility treatment services, including services to reverse a voluntary sterilization. - Private hospital room for people without a medical reason such as having a contagious disease. - Private duty nursing for people 21 years and older. - Autopsies. - Anything experimental unless part of an approved clinical trial. - Anything that you do not have a medical need for.
+- Orthodontist services for people 21 years and older or children who do not have a serious problem that makes it difficult for them to speak or eat; - Non-prescription drugs (except coated aspirin for arthritis, insulin, iron pills, and chewable vitamins for children younger than age 12); - Routine foot care for adults 21 years and older who do not have diabetes or vascular problems; - Special (orthopedic) shoes and supports for people who do not have diabetes or vascular problems; - Shots for travel outside the continental United States or medical care outside the United States; - Diet and exercise programs, to help you lose weight; - Cosmetic surgery to make you look better, but that you do not need for any medical reason; - Fertility treatment services, including services to reverse a voluntary sterilization; - Private hospital room for people without a medical reason, such as having a contagious disease; - Private duty nursing for people 21 years and older; - Autopsies; - Anything experimental unless part of an approved clinical trial; or - Anything that you do not have a medical need for.